srycyk/mine/README.md

 * Traverses through a set of (numbered) pages, (starting from a base URL).
-  It advances by searching for, and following, a link buried within the HTML. perhaps identified by having associated text like *Next Page*.
+  It advances by searching for, and following, a link buried within the HTML.
+  Perhaps identified by having associated text like *Next Page*.

 There are variations on how exactly each of these two are initiated, extended and filtered.
 But they are the two primary means of collection within this framework.

-As the facility cycles through the fetched pages, it writes the retrieved data to the local file system, and indexes it for scanning later on.
+As the facility cycles through the fetched pages, it writes the retrieved data to the local file system, where it's indexed it for scanning later on.
-At this time, data items can be extracted, and built up into a series of records, which are then perhaps written to a CSV file.
+During the scanning phase, data items can be extracted and built up into a series of records, which are then, maybe, written to a CSV file.

 The raw (payload data) received from a site in kept in one file, alongside another file which gives details of the HTTP exchanges.